-Now, here is my opinion about nearly every item on the New Baby Checklist.
+Now, here is my personal opinion and recommendation for nearly every item on the New Baby Checklist.

 General Baby Care

-At first we really liked using calming lotions, but recently our doctor steered us away from lotions because they contain too many alcohols and can be drying.
-Lotions were contributing to our son’s excema, so we switched to this cream.
+Our doctor steered us away from lotions because they contain too many alcohols and can be drying.
+Lotions were contributing to our son’s excema, so we switched to an Aveeno Baby cream.
 It makes his skin feel noticeably softer and doesn’t cause bumps.

 The forehead thermometer is great for a quick check to make sure that baby doesn’t have a fever.
 The problem is that a doctor or nurse will tell you that it is not very accurate.
 If you do get one, you will want a regular thermometer to use as well.

-Now here is where things get a little controversial.
-I have seen plenty of research telling moms not to use baby powder because it has been linked to respiratory problems.
+Baby powder can be a little controversial.
+I have seen research telling moms not to use baby powder because it has been linked to respiratory problems.
 Obviously, this is a very serious concern!
 I do still use baby powder because my baby’s skin reacts much better to the powder than it does to diaper rash cream.
 It helps to keep him dry and clean in his leg creases.
 I am just very careful to not get the powder near his face.
 I tip the container over to spill a little bit of the powder into my hand.
 Then I use my finger to dab it onto baby’s skin.

 I love the Burt’s Bees Baby Dusting Powder.
 It is all natural and smells great!